marianoguerra/little-riak-core-book/source/riak_core_security.rst

 add_grant
 .........

-Add Grants to RoleList on Bucket, RoleList can be the atom **all** to asign Grants to all roles in that Bucket.
+Add Grants to RoleList on Bucket, RoleList can be the atom **all** to assign Grants to all roles in that Bucket.

 Bucket can be a binary to assign to the whole bucket or {binary(), binary()},